Picnic (play): Staging

-Music

 In this play, there are several instances where the characters reference piano and band music playing down the street.
 All are in act two's dancing scene, in which different characters dance together, get to know each other better, and some major conflict begins.
 Millie mentions the music when it is present in the play, and it seems to have some importance to her.
 She is a lover of art and changing the world, which can be done with music.
-Millie explains that the music is coming from a band called Ernie Higgins and his Happiness Boys.
-The name suggests happiness, and brings with it a sense of freedom.
+Millie explains that the music is coming from a band named Ernie Higgins and his Happiness Boys.
+The name suggests happiness and brings with it a sense of freedom.

 Production history

 Picnic opened on Broadway at The Music Box Theatre in New York City on February 19, 1953.
 It was produced by The Theatre Guild and directed by Joshua Logan.
 The play's original cast included Ralph Meeker as Hal, Janice Rule as Madge, Kim Stanley as Millie, Peggy Concklin as Flo, and Paul Newman as Alan.
 After that, the play toured throughout 1954 and 1955.
 In 1955, Picnic was produced in several different states, including Bucks County Playhouse in New Hope, Pennsylvania on May 30, the Pasadena Playhouse in Pasadena, California on July 28, and the Cape Playhouse in Dennis, Massachusetts in August.
 Picnic opened in England at the Belgrade Theatre in Coventry on April 14, 1958, with scenery and costumes designed by Barry Kay.

-A revival was produced by Roundabout Theatre Company in 1994, starring Kyle Chandler, Tate Donovan, and Ashley Judd.
-A 2017 off-Broadway revival was presented by Transport Group Thtr Co, featuring David T. Patterson as Hal, Emily Skinner as Rosemary, Michele Pawk as Flo and Heather MacRae as Mrs. Potts.
+The first Broadway revival was produced by Roundabout Theatre Company in 1994, starring Kyle Chandler, Tate Donovan, and Ashley Judd.